yyyyyyyan/rockstar-py/README.rst

 Contributors
 ------------

-Huge thanks to everyone who is contribuing with this project.
+Huge thanks to everyone who is contribuing to this project.
 Check them out at `Contributors`_!

 License
 -------